10 – 1958

-Our top ten A Day To Remember songs list looks at the work of a rock band who combine a range of styles and have been described as both metalcore and pop punk.
-A Day To Remember were first formed in Florida in 2003.
+Our top ten A Day To Remember songs list looks at the work of a rock band that combines a range of styles and has been described as both metalcore and pop punk.
+A Day To Remember was first formed in Florida in 2003.
 A year later they released an independent ep which they distributed at their live shows.

 In 2010, they released their fourth album What Separates Me From You which like the previous record was produced by Chad Gilbert from New Found Glory.
 After fighting a lawsuit with their label Victory Records, they released their fifth album Common Courtesy in 2013.
 In 2016 they released a new song titled “Bad Vibrations” and announced that it was the title track of their sixth album which was released in 2016.
 The next couple of years were rather quiet for A Day To Remember and no new music was produced until 2019 when they released a new song titled “Rescue Me.”
 Their most recent album Your Welcome was released in 2021.

 A Day To Remember are one of the most successful band to emerge from the mid 2000’s era.
 Their popularity has even enabled to be able to host their own festival which is called the Self Help fest and has hosted many of the biggest bands in contemporary punk, emo and metal.
 Here is a list of their ten best songs.